-- the needs of the individual applicant are extreme - the adaptations or equipment required are of a specialist nature. - the adaptions or equipment is expensive
+- the needs of the individual applicant are extreme - the adaptations or equipment required are of a specialist nature . - the adaptions or equipment is expensive and would cause financial hardship

 9. Better Care Fund (BCF) Supporting Measures

 Agency Fees and charges